schakko/ready.js/README.md

       -o | --order            FILES     specify an order (ex : --order "jquery.js, jquery.ui.js")
-      -e | --exclude          FILES     exclude the FILES from JSLint and compilation (ex : -e "jquery.js") -i | --installcompiler  PATH      install the google compiler specified by PATH -compiledext            EXT       the compiled javascripts will have EXT as an extension -aggregateto            FILENAME  the compiled javascripts will be aggregated to this FILENAME
+      -e | --exclude          FILES     exclude the FILES from JSLint and compilation (ex : -e "jquery.js") -i | --installcompiler  PATH      install the google compiler specified by PATH --vows                  FILES     run this files as vows --vowsexec              FILE      path to vows if not in $PATH -compiledext            EXT       the compiled javascripts will have EXT as an extension -aggregateto            FILENAME  the compiled javascripts will be aggregated to this FILENAME